-Accountability is the ability of people to understand what is expected of them, exercise authority, and take responsibility for delivering results.
-Accountability practices emerge as among the most important drivers of organisational health, and ultimately performance, in McKinsey research based on the Organisational Health Index (OHI).
+Accountability is people’s ability to understand what is expected of them, to exercise authority and to take responsibility for delivering results.
+Accountability practices emerged as among the most important drivers of organisational health and, ultimately, performance in McKinsey research based on the Organisational Health Index (OHI).

 McKinsey has consistently found that improving role clarity improves accountability, an outcome that is a critical component of the overall health-index score.
 In fact, organisations with high accountability scores have a 76% probability of achieving top-quartile organisational health – more than triple the expected rate.

-It is obvious when a team has not got joint accountability.
+It is obvious when a team does not have joint accountability.

 Teams lacking in accountability: